KryptoKoins/KryptoKoinsTrade/README.md

 License
 -----------------------------------------------------------------------------------------------------------------------------------
 KryptoKoinsTrade is released under the terms of the MIT license.
-See COPYING for more information or see http://opensource.org/licenses/MIT.
+See COPYING for more information or see http://opensource.org/licenses/MIT or https://kryptokoinstrade.mit-license.org/.

 Development process